6 Things R&D Engineers Need to Know About the EU Medical Device Regulation Taking Effect in 2020

 While it’s true that Quality and Regulatory are probably the leading “points” on MDR implementation and integration, there are still some unknowns about the regulation.
 That means RA/QA may be holding back on training your department on the changes.

 But hey, cut your friends in RA/QA some slack.
 Over the past two years they’ve been up to their eyeballs working on clinical evaluation reports, postmarket surveillance, MDR/MDSAP audit preparation, legacy technical documentation activities, and recertification of existing devices under the existing Medical Devices Directive (MDD).
-It’s no wonder they’re only on Season 6 of Game of Thrones.

 1 – Line extensions and modifications.